|A cold spaghetti salad, made with angel hair, vermicelli or thin spaghetti, Italian dressing, fresh tomatoes and a variety of add-ins.|

 Bring a large pot of water to a boil and add salt.
 Break pasta into thirds and boil to al dente according to the package directions.
 Drain and place into a storage bowl.
 Toss with the dressing.
 Add the chopped tomato, seasonings and any additional add-ins you like.
 Cover and refrigerate for at least an hour.
 Taste and adjust seasonings as needed; toss with Parmesan cheese just before serving.

 Cook's Notes: I use Cavender's Greek seasoning or Lawry's seasoning salt.
-Chopped cooked chicken breast or shrimp may be added.
+Chopped cooked chicken breast, shrimp and/or cooked, chopped bacon may be added.
 I prefer my salad without mayonnaise, though some folks do add some to this salad.

 Requires Adobe Reader - download it free!